ffund/tcp-ip-essentials/online-faq.md

 ### What should I do if I need extra time on a lab assignments because of illness, religious practice, or a death in the immediate family?

-If you need extra time on an assignment (beyond the "48 free late hours") because of illness (including COVID-19), religious practice, or a death in the immediate family, please contact the student advocate.
+If you need extra time on an assignment because of illness, religious practice, or a death in the immediate family, please contact the student advocate.
 Refer to the "Illness or other exceptional situation" section for details.

 The student advocate will reach out to your professors directly to recommend excused absences or extended deadlines, so you do not need to share any details of your personal circumstance with me.